ClickCease

 How To Create A Client Portal?

 Just as many client portal shapes, there are as many ways to create a client portal.
-Some go for DIY solutions, like sticking together different tools, such as Trello + Google Sheets + Asana + Slack, while others go for ready-made, yet customizable options, such as dedicated client portal software.
-The latter is a much more efficient option, while staying affordable.
+Some go for DIY solutions, like sticking together different tools, such as Trello to check on project timelines + Google Sheets to add client data + Asana to manage tasks + Slack for client interactions, while others go for ready-made, yet customizable options, such as dedicated client portal software.
+Not all are created equal, though.
+Using the right tools is a much more efficient option, while staying affordable.

 Is Client Portal Software A Good Option?

 But using a client portal software is not only going to save you a whole lot of time, it also comes with a myriad of benefits.
-For one, it gives clients access to everything you want to share with them, from completing payments to files or your team’s communication channel, all under a secure connection, being it’s password-protected.
+For one, it gives clients access to everything you want to share with them, making working on client relationships that much easier.
+From completing payments to files or your team’s communication channel, all with complete security, being it’s password-protected.
 For two, it’s fairly cheap, some even offer free forever plans.
-For three, it’s way easier than any DIY option you can think of.
+For three, it’s way easier than any DIY option or other tools duct-taped together.

 How To Create A Client Portal In Zendo?